Dining Picks

 Image: Michael Novak

-When it comes to the number of great ramen restaurants per capita, you’d be hard-pressed to find a city that can beat Portland.
-Though our city is fairly small, Portland boasts a strong cultural connection to Japan—in Tokyo, there’s even a bar, PDX Taproom, boasting Portland beers.
-Meanwhile, we’ve got a number of Japanese businesses here, including Snow Peak—and worldwide ramen chain Afuri, which opened its first restaurant outside of Japan right here in Portland in 2016.
+When it comes to great ramen restaurants per capita, you’d be hard-pressed to find a city that can beat Portland.
+Though fairly small, Portland shares a strong cultural connection with Japan—in Tokyo, there’s even a bar, PDX Taproom, that specifically pours Portland-brewed beers.
+Meanwhile, a number of Japanese businesses have put down roots here, including Snow Peak and worldwide ramen chain Afuri, which opened its first restaurant outside of Japan here in 2016.
 Asked why they chose Portland, Afuri’s CEO said, “Our broth is super-sensitive chicken soup, with delicate seasonings.
 Portland water makes our broth the best.
 Afuri cannot exist without the water.”

 Afuri